This week has been all about helping each other.

 We spent a lot of time cleaning up and getting organized this week, after a long winter season.

 The plan is to clean everything out for our yard sale next month.

-We have been working on getting the house ready and in shape so we can spend a lot of time outdoors this year, instead of spending time inside cleaning when the weather finally breaks for good.
+We have been working on getting the house ready and in shape, so we can spend a lot of time outdoors this year, instead of spending time inside cleaning when the weather finally breaks for good.

 I snapped this pic when he wasn’t looking because SERIOUSLY…how many pairs of track pants can one guy own?

 In his defense we have been getting ready for a yard sale we are having next month and he was cleaning out his dresser.
-He even managed to add a few pair to the pile of stuff we plan to sell.
+He even managed to add a few pairs to the pile of stuff we plan to sell.

-I think I mentioned last week that we were starting back on the Sugar Free Fast for 21 days?
+I think I mentioned last week that we were starting back on the Sugar-Free Fast for 21 days?

 The first thing that we did was go to the store and buy all kinds of veggies and some bananas.